Acme2020/train-app/README.md

 - `yarn start` – Starts the application locally by running both client and server in development mode
 - `yarn start:server` – Start the server locally in development mode
 - `yarn start:client` – Start the client locally in development mode
+- `yarn build` – Build both server and client for production
+- `yarn build:server` – Build only the server for production
+- `yarn build:client` – Build only the client for production
 - `yarn test` – Run all tests in the repository
+- `yarn test:server` – Run server tests only
+- `yarn test:client` – Run client tests only
 - `yarn workspace client <script>` – Run client-specific scripts
 - `yarn workspace server <script>` – Run server-specific scripts